-- 113. An efficient ICT network improves human life and accelerates economic development.
-This includes telephones and computing equipment, satellite equipment, right down to a regular television and radio service.
+- 113. Mr Speaker, an efficient Information Communication Technology [ICT] network improves human life and accelerates economic development.
+This includes telephones and computing equipment, satellite equipment, right down to regular television and radio service.
 Statistics all round the world have proved that countries that take ICT seriously develop faster than others and have improved competitiveness. - 114.
-The young generation is yearning for new opportunities to interact with their peers in other countries and on a real-time basis.
+Mr Speaker, the young generation is yearning for new opportunities to interact with their peers in other countries and on a real-time basis.
 Social media has become the order of the day and there is increased demand on data bandwidth to respond to these demands.
 Although SIERRATEL was recapitalised using external funds, there has not been any marked improvement in the services provided.
 SIERRATEL is in fact burdened with debt problems.
-Similarly, SALCAB and the Ministry of Telecommunications have landed high speed fibre optics but there has been little improvement in the use of ICT in the country and very little is made public.
+Similarly, SALCAB and the Telecommunications have landed high speed fibre optics but there has been little improvement in the use of ICT in the country and very little is made public.
 Again, because of political meddling, NATCOM's role as an independent regulator is under threat.
 It is perceived to be inefficient.
-There are concerns about value for money to consumers and the non-transparent management of the international telecommunications gateway.

-115. Mr. Speaker, my New Direction will ensure that communications services are improved to such an extent as to contribute significantly to the country's communications development and at affordable cost to all.
-More specifically, my administration will (i) de-politicise NATCOM to enable it carry out its functions efficiently and effectively (ii) establish an Electronic Governance system to manage government business electronically (iii) provide computer to all public libraries and promote training in use of computer in public libraries, schools and colleges (iv) protect legal documents by establishment of digital storage centres at remote locations (v) develop IT infrastructure resilience by multiple back up services for all government documents in all ministries thereby ensuring health records, land records, etc. are secure and (vi) enhance broadband access across the country, improving rural telecommunications and creating customer choice and affordability.
+There are concerns about value for money to consumers and the non-transparent management of the international telecommunications gateway. - 115.
+Mr Speaker, my New Direction will ensure that communications services are improved to such an extent as to contribute significantly to the country's economic development and at affordable cost to all.
+More specifically, my administration will [i] de-politicise NATCOM to enable it carry out its functions efficiently and effectively [ii] establish an Electronic Governance system to manage government business electronically [iii] provide computer to all public libraries and promote training in use of computer in public libraries, schools and colleges [iv] protect legal documents by establishment of digital storage centres at remote locations [v] develop IT infrastructure resilience by multiple back up services for all government documents in all ministries thereby ensuring health records, land records, etc. are secure and [vi] enhance broadband access across the country, improving rural telecommunications and creating customer choice and affordability.